lapps/org.lappsgrid.examples/README.md

 1. to have have completed Step four
 1. about 15 minutes

 It is assumed that you know how to create a Maven project either using your IDE or via the command line.
 Maven usage is beyond the scope of this tutorial.

 # (Optional) Testing

-**Note that** this is an optional step; if a developer has their own test suite, relevant part of this tutorial can be skipped.
+**Note that** this is an optional step; if a developer has his or her own test suite, then parts of this tutorial can be skipped.

 Here, we will test out `WhitespaceTokenizer` service, first as a Java program, then as a web-service.
-We will use `JUnit` library, which is already included by the LAPPS Grid parent pom, for Java unit testing and Jetty/SoapUI for (simple) integration testing.
+We will use the `JUnit` library, which is already included by the LAPPS Grid parent pom, for Java unit testing and Jetty/SoapUI for (simple) integration testing.
 The unit tests will verify that the `WhitespaceTokenizer` class does what it claims it does, while the integration tests ensure the program runs as a web service and doesn't return error messages.

 ## Unit Testing